spatie/typescript-transformer/docs/usage/using-transformers.md

 [The laravel package](docs/typescript-transformer/v2/laravel/installation-and-setup) has some extra transformers:

 - `SpatieStateTransformer`: this transforms a state from [the `spatie\laravel-model-states` package](https://github.com/spatie/laravel-model-status)
+- `DtoTransformer`: a more Laravel specific transformer based upon the default `DtoTransformer`

 There are also some packages with community transformers: